j88moja-code/AirBnB_clone/web_static/README.md

       - state name must be display in a `h2` tag (font size 16px)
   - Requirements:

             - You must use: header, footer, section, button, h3, h4, ul, li tags
             - No inline style
             - You are not allowed to use the img tag
             - You are not allowed to use the style tag in the head tag
             - All images must be stored in the images folder
             - You must have 4 CSS files:
                 - `styles/4-common.css`: for the global style (`body` and `.container` styles)
                 - `styles/3-header.css`: for the header style
                 - `styles/3-footer.css`: for the footer style
                 - `styles/6-filters.css`: for the filters style

+* [7-index.html]() - an HTML page that displays a header, footer, a filters box with dropdown and results.

+  Layout: (based on `6-index.html`)

+  - Add Places section:
+    - tag: `section`
+    - classname: `places`
+    - same level as the filters section, inside .container
+    - contains a title:
+      - tag: `h1`
+      - text: `Places`
+      - align in the top left
+      - font size: 30px
+    - contains multiple “Places” as listing (horizontal or vertical) describe by:
+      - tag: `article`
+      - width: 390px
+      - padding and margin 20px
+      - border #FF5A5F 1px with radius 4px
+      - contains the place name:
+        - tag: `h2`
+        - font size: 30px
+        - center horizontally
+  - Requirements:

+          * You must use: `header`, `footer`, `section`, `article`, `button`, `h1`, `h2`, `h3`, `h4`, `ul`, `li` tags
+          * No inline style
+          * You are not allowed to use the `img` tag
+          * You are not allowed to use the style tag in the `head` tag
+          * All images must be stored in the `images` folder
+          * You must have 5 CSS files:
+              * `styles/4-common.css`: for the global style (i.e. `body` and `.container` styles)
+              * `styles/3-header.css`: for the header style
+              * `styles/3-footer.css`: for footer style
+              * `styles/6-filters.css`: for the filters style
+              * `styles/7-places.css`: for the places style